Views of Young People in Rural Australia on SPARX, a Fantasy World Developed for New Zealand Youth With Depression

 The focus groups were held at the participating organizations in consecutive weeks, with an information session held the day before each focus group.
 At the beginning of the focus group sessions participants were asked to record their age, gender, ethnicity, and whether or not they played computer games.

 The SPARX program was introduced by using a short (5 minute) video trailer of the program.
-The trailer included audio of the Guide character supporting a program user, avatar customization, and the visual effects of being transported into the SPARX fantasy world (Figures 1 and 2).
+The trailer included audio of the Guide character supporting a program user, avatar customization, and the visual effects of being transported into the SPARX fantasy world (and ).
 Following this, three PowerPoint slides were shown, which illustrated 4 of the program’s “provinces”, the tasks to be completed in those provinces were described, and the personal journal/user notebook was demonstrated.
-The focus group was also asked a list of questions to help evaluate SPARX, outlined in Textbox 1.
+The focus group was also asked a list of questions to help evaluate SPARX, outlined in .

 The clinical psychologist of the research team (HB) acted as the Facilitator, while another member played the role of Observer (CC).
 Neither were known to participants prior to the information sessions.